 The battle over "religious liberty" in the U.S. is far more complex than many journalists, advocates, and politicians would have you believe.
 Far from abandoning this fundamental right, people of faith outside the conservative movement have taken up the fight for religious freedom in a wide variety of contexts.
 And while the Christian right has positioned itself as the sole defender of "religious liberty," this movement's strategy is to substitute the beliefs of a narrow band of conservative Christians for the nation's broad and pluralistic religious traditions.
-Rightwing Christians' troublingly successful capture of "religious liberty," rather than protecting this right, has resulted in the rapid erosion of religious freedom as policymakers have enshrined particular theological beliefs into U.S. law and policy, while erasing or even denigrating other religious traditions.
+Rightwing Christians' troublingly successful capture of "religious liberty" has resulted in the rapid erosion rather than protection of this right, as policymakers have enshrined particular theological beliefs into U.S. law and policy while erasing or even denigrating other religious traditions.